JMishock/travel-site/README.md

 Travel Site
-A website project from the Udemy course - Git a Web Developer Job: Mastering the Modern Workflow by Brad Schiff
+This is a website project from the Udemy course - Git a Web Developer Job: Mastering the Modern Workflow by Brad Schiff

-Live Demo
+Live Demo-
 To view the website in action, please go to https://jmishock.github.io/travel-site/

 or